 What causes cirrhosis?

 There are many causes of 'scarring' of the liver (cirrhosis).
-In the UK the most common causes are heavy alcohol drinking and infection with the hepatitis C virus.
+In the UK the most common causes are alcohol and infection with the hepatitis C virus.

-Your liver cells break down alcohol but too much alcohol can damage the liver cells.
-As a rule, the heavier your drinking, the more your risk of developing cirrhosis.
+Liver cells break down alcohol but too much alcohol can damage the liver cells.
+As a rule, the heavier the drinking, the more the risk of developing cirrhosis.
 However, alcoholic cirrhosis is not just a condition of people who have alcohol dependency.
-People who are social heavy drinkers can also develop cirrhosis.
+People who are drink socially but above recommended limits also develop cirrhosis.

-About 1 in 10 heavy drinkers will eventually develop cirrhosis.
-It tends to occur after 10 or more years of heavy drinking.
+About 1 in 10 people drinking above the recommended alcohol limits will eventually develop cirrhosis.
+It tends to occur after 10 or more years of excessive drinking.
 It is not clear why some people are more prone to their liver cells becoming damaged by alcohol and to developing cirrhosis.
 There may be an inherited (genetic) tendency.
-Women who are heavy drinkers seem to be more prone than men to cirrhosis.
+Women seem to be more prone than men to cirrhosis although it is still a disease more common in men.

 Hepatitis C and cirrhosis